jamasoftware-ps/Community-Reports/Test Center Reports/Test Details Grouped by Test Cycle/README.md

 ######  Test Plan Summary
 If the user selects the parameter 'Include Test Plan Summary' it outputs a summary of the Test Run statuses for the Test Plan.
 ######  Test Group Summary
-If the user selects the parameter 'Include Test Cycle Summary' it outputs a summary of the Test Run statuses for each Test Cycle's test runs.
+If the user selects the parameter 'Include Test Cycle Summary' it outputs a summary of the Test Run statuses for each Test Cycle.
 ######  Detailed Results
 Each test run result across all cycles grouped by test cycle.